mgks/NotesMigrator/README.md

 *   **Easy to Use:** A simple, modern interface to select your "From" and "To" formats and drag-and-drop your exported files.
 *   **Intelligent UI:**
     *   Dynamic instructions guide you on how to export from your source application.
-    *   Automatic detection of `.zip` files to process notes and attachments seamlessly.
+    *   Automatic detection of `.zip` files, and full recursive native folder drag-and-drop & button upload support to process nested notes alongside their attachments seamlessly.
     *   When dropping ZIP archives like Google Takeout, exclusively selects visually relevant files within large datasets so you aren't confused by background system configs.
 *   **Resilient Parsing:** Encountered unreadable or corrupted files within an archive will now be gracefully skipped rather than halting the entire extraction process, securely parsing your valid entries and warning you about only the broken ones.
 *   **Handles a Wide Range of Content:**